 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, Illinois is on par with the National average hearing wait times.
-The Chicago NHC, Evanston, and Oak Brook having loner wait times of, 15.6 months, 12.8 and 12.6 respectively.
+The Chicago NHC, Evanston, and Oak Brook having longer wait times of, 15.1 months, 12.7 and 12.2 respectively.
 The rest of the offices have below average wait times.
 The average approval ratings for all of the offices however are all below the national average.
-None of the offices reach a 50% approval rating.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.